Fundamentals of Western Conservation Leadership

-The purpose of this course is to build the adaptive capacity of conservationists in the western U.S. and Canada to address uncertain and complex wildlife management, community, and landscape-scale challenges by learning leadership principles and practices that focus on the system and the self.
-As the name suggests, a looking glass will be created through which participants explore differing beliefs, values, and mindsets related to how to make progress and mobilize others on conservation issues where a diversity of perspectives is represented.
+As the name suggests, a looking glass will be created through which participants explore differing beliefs, values, and mindsets related to how to make progress and mobilize others on conservation issues where a broad array of perspectives is represented.
 The course is taught using adaptive leadership and systems thinking frameworks.

 Course Dates

-Introduce participants to a shared leadership language, set of principles, and competencies;
+• Introduce participants to a shared leadership language, set of principles, and competencies;

-Expand the adaptive capacity of participants to navigate uncertainty and conflict, mobilize others, manage self, and intervene skillfully on multiple conservation issues;
+• Expand the adaptive capacity of participants to navigate uncertainty and conflict, mobilize others, manage self, and intervene skillfully on multiple conservation issues;

-Acquire a wider set of behaviors and new mental models to make progress on western conservation challenges; and,
+• Acquire a wider set of behaviors and new mental models to make progress on western conservation challenges; and,

 Session 1:

-Distinguish between technical and adaptive challenges
+• Distinguish between technical and adaptive challenges

-Observation, interpretation, and intervention
+• Practice observation, interpretation, and intervention

-Move between the balcony and dance floor
+• Move between the balcony and dance floor

-Distinguish between leadership and authority
+• Distinguish between leadership and authority

-Energize others by working across factions
+• Energize others by working across factions

-Build tolerance for uncertainty and conflict
+• Build tolerance for conflict, uncertainty, and ambiguity

-Orient to western conservation challenges as cases for learning and practice
+• Orient to Western conservation challenges as cases for learning and practice

 Session 2:

-Manage self: know your strengths, vulnerabilities, and triggers
+• Know your strengths, vulnerabilities, and triggers

-Practice intervening skillfully
+• Practice intervening skillfully by acting experimentally

 Session 3:

-Building a community of practice and partnerships
+• Building a community of practice and cross-sector partnerships

 This course is taught using adaptive leadership and systems thinking frameworks.
 The adaptive leadership framework, pioneered by Ronald Heifetz, Marty Linsky, and colleagues at Harvard Kennedy School of Government, begins by orienting people to the differences between adaptive and technical problems and puts the adaptive challenge at the center of the work of leadership.